About

 Message from Director General

-I would like to express my sincere thanks for your continuous understanding and support for our research and development at the Sector of Fukushima Research and Development, Japan Atomic Energy Agency (JAEA).
+I would like to express my sincere appreciation for your continued understanding and support for the activities of the Fukushima Decommissioning Safety Engineering Research Institute, Japan Atomic Energy Agency.

 Organization